MarioRuiz/slack-smart-bot/README.md

 Also you can add general rules that will be available on all Smart Bot channels to `./rules/general_rules.rb`

+If you have commands that want to make them available everywhere the Smart Bot is invited then add those commands to `./rules/general_commands.rb`.

 ### How to access the Smart Bot
 You can access the bot directly on the MASTER CHANNEL, on a secondary channel where the bot is running and directly by opening a private chat with the bot, in this case the conversation will be just between you and the bot.